 Arthur C. Brooks is professor of the practice of public leadership at the Harvard Kennedy School and Professor of Management Practice at the Harvard Business School.
 Before joining the Harvard faculty in July 2019, he served for 10 years as president of the Washington, D.C.-based American Enterprise Institute (AEI), one of the world's leading think tanks.

-Before becoming president of AEI in 2009, Dr. Brooks was the Louis A. Bantle Professor of Business and Government at Syracuse University, where he taught economics and social entrepreneurship.
-Prior to his work in academia and public policy, he spent 12 years as a classical musician in the United States and Spain.
+Previously, Brooks was the Louis A. Bantle Professor of Business and Government at Syracuse University, where he taught economics and social entrepreneurship.
+Prior to his work in academia and public policy, he spent 12 years as a professional French hornist in the United States and Spain.

-In 2013, Dr. Brooks traveled to Dharamshala, India, to meet with the Dalai Lama.
-That meeting led to the Dalai Lama joining Dr. Brooks at a 2014 AEI-hosted conference on happiness, free enterprise and human flourishing.
-The pair coauthored an op-ed in The New York Times entitled, "Dalai Lama: Behind Our Anxiety, the Fear of Being Unneeded," and a joint op-ed in The Washington Post entitled, "All of Us Can Break the Cycle of Hatred."
+In 2013, Brooks traveled to Dharamshala, India, to meet with the Dalai Lama.
+That meeting led to the Dalai Lama joining Brooks at a 2014 AEI-hosted conference on happiness, free enterprise and human flourishing.
+The pair coauthored an op-ed in The New York Times titled, "Dalai Lama: Behind Our Anxiety, the Fear of Being Unneeded," and a joint op-ed in The Washington Post titled, "All of Us Can Break the Cycle of Hatred."